Biography

 Artist Statement

 His wardrobe of black and/or white clothing is extensive, and he has actually come to prefer Barolo with his fillet mignon.
 A well-cooked fillet of beef will distract him considerably.
 He does not like opera.
 He does, however, like flamenco and jazz.
 Charles has had a beef fillet in a lot of countries all around the world.
 He flew to almost all of them, in a plane.
 Whenever he landed, he usually took a lot of images.
-When he flies back home (also in a plane), there is a nice room to hold all his cameras, all the images (not pix, not pics, not pictures – images) he has made.
+When he flies back home (also in a plane), there is a nice space to hold all his cameras, all the images (not pix, not pics, not pictures – images) he has made.
 He likes making storied images.

 Frankly, if there is any more you really want to know about Charles, just look at the images.
 It is all there.